edoardottt/awesome-hacker-search-engines/README.md

 - [HypeStat](https://hypestat.com/) - Free statistics and analytics service, where you can find information about every website
 - [Private Key Project](https://www.pkey.in/tools-i/search-subdomains) - Information security tools from Private Key Project
 - [SiteDossier](http://www.sitedossier.com/) - Profiles for millions of sites on the web
+- [SpyOnWeb](https://spyonweb.com/) - Quick and convenient search for the websites that probably belong to the same owner

 ### URLs